 Let’s take a look at a recent scenario my husband and I experienced for a date night.

 OUR $77 TERRIBLE TASTING DINNER

 My husband and I called to make reservations at LongHorn Steakhouse.
 We live in a small town so it’s about a half hour drive.
-When we get there it is PACKED.
-Reservations mean little, we still need to wait 45 mins.
+When we get there, it is PACKED.
+Reservations mean little, we still need to wait 45 minutes.
 More people are piling in the doors and being told an hour and a half to 2-hour wait.

 We both have never been to LongHorn before.
 I’m getting excited thinking it is probably really good because so many people are here.

 I ordered a sirloin steak, a half lobster tail, shrimp, and rice, with a side of fries and salad.

 My husband gets a T-bone steak 16 oz. with a sweet potato side and salad.